Garden and Compost Bin

 I have Rosemary, Basil, and Italian Parsley.
 I use fresh herbs in our recipes!

-It's very simple to grow pineapples too—after slicing off the top, plant it in a shallow hole and cover with soil, leaving the neck visible.
+It's very simple to grow pineapples too—after slicing off the top, plant it in a shallow hole and cover it with soil, leaving the neck visible.

 Two years later—voila—your very own pineapple!
 So sweet and juicy too!